hs1955/wp-vuln-scanner/README.md

 Motivation:
 So I would like my app to have the potential to be an open source wordpress website vulnerability scanner.

-This product requires a NIST API Key to work.
+This product doesn't require a NIST API Key to work, but you get 10x faster download speeds with one, so I recommend obtaining one.

 "This product uses the NVD API but is not endorsed or certified by the NVD."